 Anna Zemánková was born in 1908 in Olomouc, Czech Republic, and died in 1986.
-Her fantastical plant images, which consist of arabesques, geometric figures, and organic forms, seem to float, fight, or dance on the sheet.
-She experimented with various materials such as tempera, ballpoint pen, pastels, or coloured pencils, and used textiles, fake diamonds, sequins, or pearls for her paintings, some of which she perforated or embossed.
+Her fantastical plant images, which consist of arabesques, geometric figures and organic forms, seem to float, fight or dance on the sheet.
+She experimented with various materials such as tempera, ballpoint pen, pastels or coloured pencils and used textiles, fake diamonds, sequins or pearls for her paintings, some of which she perforated or embossed.
 Her works can be found in the Museum de Stadshof, Netherlands, the Collection de l’Art Brut, Switzerland, and in the Anthony Petullo Collection, USA, among others.
-In 2013, were also displayed at the Venice Biennale.
+In 2013, a selection of works was displayed at the Venice Biennale.